reallocf/IMPharm/README.md

 1.Install virtualenv

-run "pip install virtualenv --user" on the command line
+$ pip install virtualenv --user

 2.Run make to set up dev environment

-run "make" on the command line
+$ make

 That should be it!